How can we help new parents to feel more knowledgeable and in control?

 This was a concept piece focused on conducting user research, practicing user-centered design, and building a design from data to fit user mental models.
 It shows how I approach a design problem when I'm not given much in the way of requirements or constraints.

 My assignment was to create a mobile app for my classmate, Wilbur.
 The challenging part was that there wasn't a Client Brief.
 The requirements were to discover and address a user need, and practice low-fidelity, rapid prototyping of a mobile app.

 I designed an app that would empower busy, new parents, like Wilbur, with personalized info about their baby's development milestones.
 My research uncovered a need for concise and timely information about baby development, so that new parents can have one less thing to worry about.
 Having this knowledge will decrease their stress, and allow them to prepare mentally for what's coming next.
 What sets this app apart from others in this field is the understanding that new parents have limited time and attention spans, and don't want to dig through unrelated information or unnecessary features to get what they need.

-- Tools: InVision, POP (Prototyping on Paper), Illustrator, Photoshop, OmniGraffle, paper and pencil
+- Tools: InVision, POP (Prototyping on Paper App), Illustrator, Photoshop, OmniGraffle

 My research began with a detailed User Interview where I had to discover exactly what Wilbur's needs were, and how I could create an app to improve his life.
 I had a robust Ideation phase knowing that most of the ideas would be discarded, but that I needed a wide range of good options in order to discover the best one.